Greystone-Jake/TerminalSettings/README.md

 # TerminalSettings

-windows Terminal settings for Linux like pane control.
+Windows Terminal settings for Linux like pane control.